-The new site boundary reduces the size of the area impacted upon by the proposed development, especially to the west.
 The new proposed development will now not impinge on the two upstanding buildings to the W side of the original development area or the area of land located between these two buildings.

-The revised site boundary will now include the currently standing buildings to the south of the development area, fronting onto Gorgie Road.
-These buildings include the remains of an early 19th century mill that formed part of a larger mill complex originally owned by J & G Cox Ltd. The company was originally set up in 1725 although it was unclear what land the company owned at this time and what buildings they were using.
+The proposed development will require the buildings to the E side of the development area to be demolished.
+These buildings include the remains of a early 19th century mill that formed part of a larger mill complex originally owned by J & G Cox Ltd. The company was originally set up in 1725 although it was unclear what land the company owned at this time and what buildings they were using.
 Records indicate that by 1799 the Robert Cox had purchased the surrounding lands around and including Gorgie House.
-From this period onwards the company expanded building the glue and gelatine factory to the south side of Gorgie Road.
+From this period onwards the company expanded building the glue and gelatine factory to the S side of Gorgie Road.

 Maps from the 18th century onwards (Laurie 1766 & 1786; Kirkwood 1817; Thompson 1821) show a gradual increase in the number of buildings around the site, although little reliable detail of its layout.
 On Knox's plan of 1816 the lade runs through a building.
-The first large scale mapping of the area was the OS 1st edition of 1855 (Illus 12 in the DSR; Murray 2012) which depicts a range of structures associated with Gorgie House and the mill complex.
+The first large scale mapping of the area was the OS 1st edition of 1855 which depicts a range of structures associated with Gorgie House and the mill complex.
 To the south of the site, Cox's glue works, established by 1799, has a substantial presence.
 By the early 20th century, the glue manufactory had taken over the entire site north of the road, and had installed turbines within the mill building in order to run some of their industrial processes (RCAHMS: Cowie & Seaton collection).
 The mill lade ran through the building, with an overflow culvert around the western side.
 When photographed in 1967 the mill was under the ownership of the Didcock Brothers' upholstery business (RCHAMS archive photo SC590225).